IN THE MATTER OF

 by Anthony Flacco

-Now available in paperback, e-book, or audio book
+in paperback, e-book, or audio book form.

 In The Matter Of Nikola Tesla places the reader squarely behind the eyes of the 20th Century's greatest inventive genius.
 Events play out within the framework of a unique love story.
 Tesla's inscrutable personality becomes clear in his motivations and sympathetic to the reader because the device of his mysterious Muse (based on his real-life description of her) allows us to enter the mystery of his solitary life.
 Only his thoughts and dialogue are fiction - the action is historically accurate.